Probate Q&A Series

 Key Steps to Recover Your Foreclosure Surplus

-• Attend the Rule 9(j) hearing and present your evidence.
+• Attend any hearing on competing claims and present your evidence.

-• Obtain a court order directing payment from the court registry.
+• Obtain a court order directing payment from the funds on deposit, if required.

 Need Help Recovering Your Surplus Funds?